onap/vnfrqts-requirements/docs/Chapter5/Tosca/ONAP VNF or PNF CSAR Package.rst

     :target: VNF CSAR PACKAGE
     :keyword: MUST
     :introduced: dublin
+    :updated: frankfurt

-    The VNF TOSCA CSAR package Manifest file **MUST** start with the VNF package metadata in the form of a name-value pairs.
+    The VNF CSAR package Manifest file **MUST** start with the VNF package metadata in the form of a name-value pairs.
 Each pair shall appear on a different line.
 The name is specified as following: